Famotidine: Interactions

-Unlike cimetidine, the first H2 antagonist, famotidine has a minimal effect on the cytochrome P450 enzyme system, and does not appear to interact with as many drugs as other medications in its class.
+Unlike cimetidine, the first H2 antagonist, famotidine has a minimal effect on the cytochrome P450 enzyme system and does not appear to interact with as many drugs as other medications in its class.
 Some exceptions include antiretrovirals such as atazanavir, chemotherapeutics such as doxorubicin, and antifungal medications such as itraconazole.

 History

 Famotidine was developed by Yamanouchi Pharmaceutical Co.
 It was licensed in the mid-1980s by Merck & Co. and is marketed by a joint venture between Merck and Johnson & Johnson.
 The imidazole ring of cimetidine was replaced with a 2-guanidinothiazole ring.
 Famotidine proved to be nine times more potent than ranitidine, and thirty-two times more potent than cimetidine.

 It was first marketed in 1981.
 Pepcid RPD orally disintegrating tablets were released in 1999.
 Generic preparations became available in 2001, e.g. Fluxid (Schwarz) or Quamatel (Gedeon Richter Ltd.).

-In the United States and Canada, a product called Pepcid Complete, which combines famotidine with an antacid in a chewable tablet to quickly relieve the symptoms of excess stomach acid, is available.
+In the United States and Canada, a product called Pepcid Complete, which combines famotidine with an antacid in a chewable tablet to relieve the symptoms of excess stomach acid quickly, is available.
 In the UK, this product was known as PepcidTwo until its discontinuation in April 2015.

-Famotidine has poor bioavailibility (50%) due to low gastroretention time.
-Famotidine is less soluble at higher pH, and when used in combination with antacids gastroretention time is increased.
-This promotes local delivery of these drugs to receptors in the parietal cell membrane and increases bioavailibility.
-Researchers are developing tablet formulations that rely on other gastroretentive drug delivery systems such as floating tablets to further increase bioavailibility.
+Famotidine has poor bioavailibility (50%) due to its low solubility in the high pH of the intestines.
+Researchers are developing formulations that use gastroretentive drug delivery systems such as floating tablets to increase bioavailability by promoting local delivery (directly into the stomach wall) of these drugs to receptors in the parietal cell membrane.

 Society and culture

-Certain preparations of famotidine are available over the counter (OTC) in various countries.
+Certain preparations of famotidine are available over-the-counter (OTC) in various countries.
 In the United States and Canada, 10 mg and 20 mg tablets, sometimes in combination with an antacid, are available OTC.
-Larger doses still require a medical prescription.
+Larger doses still require a prescription.
+Famotidine is generally restricted to prescription only in the United Kingdom, although the medication is legally allowed to be sold OTC to persons aged over 16 in supplies lasting no more than a fortnight.

 Formulations of famotidine in combination with ibuprofen were marketed by Horizon Pharma under the trade name Duexis.